almightyprime1000000-prime/pygame-android-rewarded-ads/README.md

 ## About this implementation

 Built by **Wonder Kofi Junior** (AlmightyPrime), a solo developer from Ghana.
-Two years of learning, failing, and finishing — on midnight internet data.
+Two years of learning, failing, and finishing.

 ## Support The Project